chutsu/ros2_vicon/README.md

 ## Prerequisits

-Find the IP address running Vicon Tracker software via `ipconfig` in the command-prompt in windows.
+Find the IP address of the computer running Vicon Tracker software via `ipconfig` in the command-prompt in windows.

 <p align="center">